tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 One statement per line
 : one statement per line except for the ternary operator

-Format multi-line statements for readabli
+Format multi-line statements for readability
+: break on `else` and such if the line would be really long

+Avoid unnecessary prentheses
+: only use them when necessary for the order of operations

+Boolean operators
+: prefer the plain english versions (`and` instead of `&&` etc)

 ## Static typing in GDScript